 The stories, tips, suggestions provided within the website, how long have you/women traveled at a time?
 Is it ongoing, hopping country to country and city to city for months/years?

 If I do this, I want to go all out.
 No looking back.
 I dont want to plan a week away for vacation.
 This is going to become a new lifestyle.

 Every woman has her own story and travel style.
 I took off for six months - that was the plan - and I ended up traveling for a full three years.
 On the road, I met people who had traveled longer.

 I had a specific travel approach: I would spend a month in each country.
 Not enough to really get to know it, but enough to get a sense of its people and culture.
 So for about 18 months, I crossed Africa and Asia, spending four weeks traveling around a country and getting to know it.
 The last part of my trip was a bit different: I settled in Bangkok and used it as a base for getting to know Southeast Asia.

 I went home once during that time, because I missed my family, so I traveled back for a few weeks, soaked in my family's love, and left again (difficult for all of us).
 I did get my mother to come and spend a few weeks with me in Asia.

 Everyone travels differently.
 I conducted a number of travel interviews with wandering women and found as many styles as there were women, and as many reasons to travel.

-Some women travel for work, like Helen Tirebuck, who clears landmines for a living, or Kim Wildman the travel writer.
-Others volunteer, like Kirsty the Nerdy Nomad.
+Some women travel for work, like Helen Tirebuck, who clears landmines for a living, while others write while traveling.
+Some volunteer, like Kirsty the Nerdy Nomad.
 And still others just want to see the world, like my friend Lisa Lubin, an Emmy-award winning television producer who left her job for nearly three years on the road.